mattmccarley/curriculum-ai-advocate/class_1/lesson_plan.md

 1. **Whole Task: What We'll be Doing**

    - **Core Competency:**
-        Understanding the goal of this course and what they'll be learning Know what an AI advocate is and how one helps their business
+        - Understanding the goal of this course and what they'll be learning
+        - Know what an AI advocate is and how one helps their business

    - **Relevance:**
         You're in this course to become an AI advocate.
 What does an AI advocate do?
 What is their role and what value do they bring?
 How do I influence my team/department/team when it comes to AI?
 Many other questions may exist, and this section will show you what that's like at a 10,000 ft level.

    - **Procedure:**
       1. What technical skills do you need to know?
             - Highlight projects and use cases that we'll be covering
             - show course topic overview (map)
       1. Becoming an AI advocate
             - Advocates...
                 - identify AI use cases and leads adoption
                 - are thought leader for AI in the company
                 - champion AI initiatives
                 - Adding "AI" to your job title can be particularly impactful here
             - Show topic overview and higlight how each box has soft skills associated with these.
 We'll address these as we go.

    - **Code:**
-        Chart of everything we need to do and how we advocate for each part (mind map of curiculum with an extra box on how to talk about it with the team)
+        A chart of everything we need to do and how we advocate for each part (mind map of curiculum with an extra box on how to talk about it with the team)

 1. **LLMs**